kota-agency/trace/web/app/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.23.14: Fixes an issue that prevented Google cloud authentication flow.
-Various further tweaks.
+* 1.24.1: Resolve PHPSecLib conflicts with other plugins, Backblaze Object Lock support, and various small tweaks.
 A recommended update for all.